8 facts about fog

 On 27th August 1776, George Washington and his troops were fighting a losing battle against the British during the Battle of Long Island.
 Sensing they were beginning to be surrounded required an opportunity to retreat.

 A heavy fog descended on the area, providing Washington just the time and cover he needed to retreat 9,000 of his men into Manhattan.
 As the fog cleared the British descended on the American positions to find them empty.
 The Americans' miraculous retreat avoided heavy casualties at a pivotal early battle in the American War of Independence.

 When driving, most people are aware of the need to slow down in foggy conditions, but did you know fog has a hazardous impact on your speed perception?

-Much of how our brains judge speed is by the contrast in our surroundings such as trees or buildings flashing past in our peripheral vision.
-But in foggy conditions, contrast is greatly reduced giving the impression you are driving slower than you actually are - many drivers actually increase their speed as a result.
+Much of how our brains judge speed is by the contrast in our surroundings, such as trees or buildings flashing past in our peripheral vision.
+But in foggy conditions, contrast is greatly reduced giving the impression you are driving slower than you actually are.
+Many drivers increase their speed as a result.

 6. How much water is in fog?

-Fog is made up of tiny water droplets all suspended in what is essentially a cloud on the ground and contains up to 0.5 ml of water per cubic metre.
+Fog is made up of tiny water droplets all suspended in what is essentially a cloud on the ground which contains up to 0.5 ml of water per cubic metre.